 Welcome.
-This site is created to help us get started with meditation.
+This site is created to help anyone get started with meditation.

-Below, I describe a simple, universal meditation practice — one that can carry us through our inner journey, from the very beginning all the way to the very end.
+Here I describe a simple, universal meditation practice — one that can carry us along our inner journey, from the very first steps all the way to complete realization of Source within us.

 Rest our attention on our breath,

-That’s it.
+Profound…but that’s it.
 It is as simple as this.
-Meditation need not be anything more complicated.
-That said, its mastery does take a lifetime (or lifetimes).
+The core of meditation need not be anything more involved.
+That said, mastering meditation is a lifetime (or lifetimes) process.

 Here are some common questions we have about meditation.
 Let’s start with the big picture…